jkeohan/rctr-9-8-20/w02d03/intro-to-state.md

 The output should look like the following:

 <img src="https://i.imgur.com/IZFNnbg.png" width=400/>
+<br><br>

-It appears that `useState` is a function that takes in in `initialState` and returns `dispatcher.useState()`.
+It appears that `useState` is a function that takes in in `initialState`, calls a supporting function and returns `dispatcher.useState()`.

 We won't get into the underlying code here but one thing to to highlight is the keyword `dispatcher`.

-We will revisit this concept later when we cover the `useReducer` hook as it makes use of a `dispatch` function.
+We will revisit this concept later when we cover the `useReducer` hook as it uses a similar convention of naming it's corresponding function `dispatch`.

 <hr>

 #### useState Rules and Best Practices

+Let's take a moment to cover some of the `rules` and `best practices` of using `useState`.

 :oncoming_police_car: - Rules

 Here are some of the rules that govern the useState Hook:

 - never update the state value directly
-- always use the `setState` function (or whatever you named it) to update state
+- always use the `setState` function to update state
 - since state is never directly edited it must always be overwritten with a new value

 :star: - Best Practices